 Board of Directors

 The Board of Directors is responsible for the overall management of the Company.
 In accordance with current practice in Denmark, responsibilities are distributed between the Board of Directors and the Executive Board, and the two bodies are independent.
 The Executive Board is in charge of day-to-day management, while the Board of Directors supervises the work of the Executive Board and is responsible for general strategic management.
-The Board of Directors has twelve members, of whom eight are elected by shareholders and four by employees.
+The Board of Directors has eleven embers, of whom seven are elected by shareholders and four by employees.

-Currently, seven out of eight board members elected by shareholders, including the Chair, are independent as defined in the Danish Recommendations on Corporate Governance.
+Currently, six out of seven board members elected by shareholders, including the Chair, are independent as defined in the Danish Recommendations on Corporate Governance.

 The Board of Directors has established four committees: an Audit Committee, a Remuneration Committee, a Nomination Committee and a Science & Innovation Committee.
 Reporting to the Board of Directors, the committees have individual charters defining their main tasks and responsibilities.